Explainability in Generative Medical Diffusion Models: A Faithfulness-Based Analysis on MRI Synthesis: Conclusion

 \section{Conclusion}

-This study showed that diffusion models can generate realistic and anatomically accurate breast MRI images while also being explainable.
-By combining the diffusion process with prototype based methods like PPNet, EPPNet, and ProtoPool, we were able to understand how the model forms images and what parts of the training data influence them.
-The results suggest that EPPNet provides the most faithful explanations, proving that diffusion models can be both powerful and transparent.
-This work takes an important step toward building trustworthy systems for medical imaging.
+This work is a step forward in building more reliable systems for medical imaging.
+This study shows that diffusion models can generate realistic and anatomically accurate MRI images.
+Combining with the diffusion process with prototype-based methods, we can get better understand how the diffusion model generates images and which parts of the training data influence them.
+The results show that EPPNet gives the most reliable explanations, showing that diffusion models can be both effective and transparent.
+Overall, the explainability and image quality are not opposite goals, but actually work well together in building trustworthy models.
+Hence, by studying how prototypes contribute to image generation and how the image improves step by step during denoising, we can better understand how the model makes decisions.
+This combination of transparency and realism gives a strong direction for using generative AI in medical research and diagnostic support systems.

-Future work can extend this approach to multiclass tasks and multiple imaging modalities, including MRI and CT scans.
-The idea is to test how well the explainability holds when the model deals with more diverse data and to uncover any limitations that appear at scale.
-This will help us build a more stable, generalizable, and clinically useful explainable diffusion framework for medical imaging.

 \fontsize{10}{10}\selectfont